Ibraheem-Asaad/Maintenance/README.md

 Back up predefined folders in the current machine to: Dropbox / OneDrive / Flash Drive (or any combination of them).

-Store the folders with their metadata (relative path on the machine, date of back up).
+Store the folders named as their relative path on the machine.

 Copies only a shell of files bigger than a predefined limit.

-Choosing to either keep or delete old backups.
+Keeps up to one old backup.

 ### 2) Update Antivirus Software: